alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 See on http://www.keyboard-layout-editor.com/#/gists/831524ae41aec20a65ff519557db7f50

 # My Layers
-There are 5 layers (primary, fn, wm, numpad, altgr)
+There are 5 layers : Primary, Fn (Function), WM (Window Manager), NumPad and AltGr.

 ## Primary layer (activated by default)